 That being said, light therapy has many benefits, and so does near infrared therapy, another form of light therapy.
-Various forms of light therapy are often lumped together but they all have different characteristics and have very different therapeutic effects on the body
+Various forms of light therapy are often lumped together but they all have different characteristics and have very different therapeutic effects on the body.

 What is the Difference Between Light Therapy, Red Light Therapy and Near Infrared Therapy?

 Light therapy is exposure to light that is brighter than indoor light and is used to help with cognitive abilities that may suffer due to depression, seasonal affective disorder, or sleep disorders.
-If you have ever heard of a “light box,” or if you have one in your home, this is a form of light therapy.
+If you have ever heard of a “lightbox,” or if you have one in your home, this is a form of light therapy.
 Exposing people to light for 30 minutes to a few hours a day can help stimulate a change in the levels of chemicals and hormones within the body that affects mood.
 Our body uses light cues to time certain functions such as sleeping, waking up and so on.
 How we sleep, how active we are and how we feel are regulated by our internal body clock.
 If ours is off, our energy levels, ability to sleep and mood is affected!
 This is where light therapy can come in handy.

 Red Light vs. Near Infrared Therapy

-Red light therapy and near infrared light therapy fall into a whole other light spectrum.
+Red light therapy and near infrared light therapy fall into different light spectrums.
 The two are often confused as the same thing but they are really quite different.
 Red light falls into the visible part of the light spectrum between 630-700 nm on the electromagnetic scale and is used to treat the surface of the skin.
 Near infrared wavelengths fall into the invisible part of the light spectrum between 700 and 1200 nm.
 So what does this mean?
 The longer the wavelength, the deeper the penetration to deliver energy to the cells, stimulating healing and relieving pain.
 Various cell and tissue types each have their own unique light absorption methods at varying wavelengths.
 This means certain tissues absorb certain kinds of light.
 For example, light vibrating at the blue wavelength is great for skin while other colors may penetrate the skin more deeply – see LEDs in Dermatology study.

 The optimal NIR technology is done by LED as you are able to control the surface temperature.
 Also LED disperses over a larger surface area than a RED light halogen or laser.
 Another major difference between LED and halogen and Laser is the way light energy is delivered (optical power output – OPD).
 The OPD of LED Near is measured in milliwatts and laser and halogen is measured in watts.
-This allows LED to have a more gentler delivery as it will not damage tissue and will not have the same risk of accidental eye injury.
+This allows LED to have a gentler delivery as it will not damage tissue and will not have the same risk of accidental eye injury.
 Also with LED NIR disperses over a greater surface area give a faster treatment time.

 NASA research has found that the NIR electromagnetic frequency band of energy penetrates deeply into the body and can have a healing effect on our individual cells.
-For example, inside the mitochondria of every cell are receptors which respond to Near Infrared wavelengths.
+For example, inside the mitochondria of every cell are receptors which respond to near infrared wavelengths.
 The light triggers an increase in cell metabolism, protein synthesis (including collagen), and anti-oxidant activity (meaning the cells detoxify).
 Additionally, it reduces inflammation and pain while simultaneously triggering growth and regeneration in the cells.

 Benefits of Near Infrared Therapy